 - Wood Glue

 - Paint Brushes

 - Choose your wood.
 The type of wood depends on your budget.
 Consider weight and durability.
 Pine and oak make good bookcases.
 Pine is soft and lightweight, although it is prone to knots and splitting.
 It is ideal plywood for learning.
 Birch plywood is sturdy and does not split.
 Oak comes at a price, but it is worth it.

 - Prepare your cutting tools and cut lumber.
 Use a tape measure for measuring and a pencil for marking as you follow your cutting list.
-Apply glue on the edge of a board and attach the shelves using glue and screws.
+Apply glue on the board’s edge and attach the shelves using glue and screws.
 Start with the top and bottom cases.
-Use a carpenter square so that the top remains square and the edges flush.
-Apply glue on the top edge and clamp into position.
+Use a carpenter square so the top remains square and the edges flush.
+Apply glue on the top edge and clamp it into position.
 Drive screws through the pocket holes.
 Use a level to check if all cases are straight.

 - Use a face frame by clamping as you drive in the nails.
 Install face frame pieces as you attach them to the bookcase.

 - Insert pocket plugs and secure the plugs with wood glue.

 - A shed gives you extra storage or a new workspace.
 Customize it for your specific needs.
 Building the shed is more affordable than hiring an expert.
 The project shares the same tools and materials as a bookcase except for step ladders, concrete pavers, concrete mixes, and windows.
 Below is a guide that helps prepare and build the shed.

 - Prepare a shed by choosing the size and style of your shed and the type of roof.
 Choose the position of your door and size.
 It has to accommodate all the equipment to be stored in the shed.
 Plan and draw your shed and figure out the location.
 Get a permit.